Diagram calculus for a type affine $C$ Temperley--Lieb algebra, II

 \begin{proof} This follows quickly from Lemma~\ref{lem:impermissible heap configs}; all other configurations will violate $w$ being FC. \end{proof}

+As before, when representing convex subheaps of $H(w)$ for $w\in \FC(\C_n)$, we will use a rectangle with a dotted boundary to indicate the absence of an entry in the corresponding location in any representation of $H(w)$.
+It is important to note that the occurrence of a such a rectangle implies that an entry from the canonical representation of $H(w)$ cannot be shifted vertically from above or below to occupy the location.

 \begin{lemma} Let $w \in \FC(\C_{n})$.
-Suppose there exists $i$ with $1<i < n+1$ such that $H(w)$ has two consecutive occurrences of entries labeled by $s_{i}$ such that there is no entry labeled by $s_{i+1}$ occurring between them.
-Then the heap in Figure~\ref{Fig050} is a convex subheap of $H(w)$. \end{lemma}
+If $1<i < n+1$ such that $H(w)$ has two consecutive occurrences of entries labeled by $s_{i}$ and there is no entry labeled by $s_{i+1}$ occurring between them, then the heap in Figure~\ref{fig:zigzag subword 1} is a convex subheap of $H(w)$. \end{lemma}

 \begin{proof} We proceed by induction on $i$.
-For the base case, let $i=2$ and suppose that there exist two consecutive occurrences of $s_{2}$ such that $s_{3}$ does not occur between them.
-Then the heap in Figure~\ref{Fig051} must be a convex subheap of $H(w)$, which implies that $s_{2}s_{1}s_{2}$ is a subword of $w$, as desired.
-For the inductive step, assume that for $2\leq j \leq i-1$, whenever the hypotheses are met for $j$, $\z_{j,j}^{L,1}$ is a subword of $w$.
-Now, assume that hypotheses are true for $i$.
-Consider the entries in $H(w)$ corresponding to the two consecutive occurrences of $s_{i}$.
+The base case involving $i=2$ is clear.
+Now, suppose $H(w)$ has two consecutive occurrences of entries labeled by $s_{i}$ and there is no entry labeled by $s_{i+1}$ occurring between them.
 Since there is no entry labeled by $s_{i+1}$ occurring between these entries and $w$ is FC, there must be at least two entries labeled by $s_{i-1}$ occurring between the consecutive occurrences of $s_{i}$.
-For sake of a contradiction, assume that there are three or more entries in $H(w)$ labeled by $s_{i-1}$ occurring between the minimal pair of entries labeled by $s_{i}$.
-By induction (on $i-1$), the heap in Figure~\ref{Fig052} is a saturated subheap of $H(w)$.
+For sake of a contradiction, suppose there are three or more entries in $H(w)$ labeled by $s_{i-1}$ occurring between the pair of entries labeled by $s_{i}$.
+By induction, the heap in Figure~\ref{fig:zigzag subword 3} is a saturated subheap of $H(w)$.
 But by Lemma~\ref{lem:all filled in}, the convex closure of the saturated subheap occurring between the top two occurrences of $s_{1}$ must be completely filled in.
 This produces a convex chain that corresponds to the subword $s_{2}s_{1}s_{2}s_{1}$, which contradicts $w \in \FC(\C_{n})$.
 Therefore, between the consecutive occurrences of entries labeled by $s_{i}$, there must be exactly two occurrences of an entry labeled by $s_{i-1}$.
-That is, by induction, the heap in Figure~\ref{Fig050} is a convex subheap of $H(w)$ (and hence $\z_{i,i}^{L,1}$ is a subword of some reduced expression for $w$). \end{proof}
+Inductively, the heap in Figure~\ref{fig:zigzag subword 1} is a convex subheap of $H(w)$. \end{proof}